hwangLeb/Module2/README.md

 4. Open new terminal and deploy the Bank contract `npx hardhat run --network localhost scripts/deploy.js`.
 5. Start the development server by running `npm run dev`.

-### Configure MetaMask to use the Hardhat node 🦊
+### Configure MetaMask to use the Hardhat node

 1. Open the MetaMask extension in your browser.
 2. Click on the account icon in the top right corner and select "Settings".
 3. In the "Networks" tab, click on "Add Network".
 4. Fill in the following details:
-   - Network Name: hardhat-test-network
+   - Network Name: levi
    - RPC URL: http://127.0.0.1:8545/
    - Chain ID: 31337
-   - Currency Symbol: GO or ETH
+   - Currency Symbol: ETH
 5. Click on "Save" to add the Hardhat network to MetaMask.

-### Add accounts using private keys by Hardhat for testing 🔑
+### Add accounts using private keys by Hardhat for testing

 1. In the MetaMask extension, click on the account icon in the top right corner.
 2. Select "Import Account" or "Import Account using Private Key" (depending on your version of MetaMask).